rcacademy/webdevcamp/week3/w3d1/exercises/git-it.md

 ### Installing Git-It

-Start off by installing the workshopper by running `npm install git-it` in your terminal.
+Start off by installing the workshopper by running `npm install git-it -g` in your terminal.
+You might need to use `sudo npm install git-it -g` if you are on a Mac.

 ### Working through the exercises
 To pull up the exerices, type in `git-it`.
 Hit enter on the first one and work through each of them.